xinyang920/text-embeddings-inference-mindie-dify/docs/source/en/cli_arguments.md

           [env: POOLING=]

           Possible values:
           - cls:    Select the CLS token as embedding
           - mean:   Apply Mean pooling to the model embeddings
           - splade: Apply SPLADE (Sparse Lexical and Expansion) to the model embeddings.
 This option is only available if the loaded model is a `ForMaskedLM` Transformer model
-          - last-token: Select the last token as embedding

       --max-concurrent-requests <MAX_CONCURRENT_REQUESTS>
           The maximum amount of concurrent requests for this particular deployment.